corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 * UNIX style pipes for both text and objects, an `egrep` command and a command for working with columnar data.
 * Shutting the node down.

-## Ways to use the Corda Shell
+## Ways of using the Corda shell

 There are two ways of using the Corda shell:

 * A standalone application which you can run using `corda-standalone-shell`.
 * A driver within your node, accessible via the `corda-shell.jar`.
+You can also use SSH to access the shell remotely using this method.

 The standalone application is the only way to use the shell and keep a log of your commands.